 Kensa Heat Pumps completed the upgrade in the Fressingfield properties in spring 2016.
 The project showcases the largest variety of communal ground source heat network designs installed on one site to date.

 The ground source heat pump system not only annually saves customers hundreds of pounds and reduces carbon emissions, it is also virtually maintenance free with no annual service required.

-The installation qualifies for the Non Domestic Renewable Heat Incentive (RHI), a Government scheme which will pay Flagship every quarter for the renewable energy the ground source heat pumps produce for 20 years.
+The installation qualifies for the Non Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), a Government scheme which will pay Flagship every quarter for the renewable energy the ground source heat pumps produce for 20 years.
 Flagship will be able to use this income towards lessening its impact on the environment through using more sustainable energy sources in its other homes.

 In addition, there are health benefits associated with ground source heat pumps, including a reduction in damp and improved air quality.

 The replacement heating system took place as a result of residents being hit with high energy bills from their previously inefficient electric panel convector heaters.
 Energy for this system could only come from one provider, making switching to reduce bills impossible.

 Matt Smith, Contracts Manager at Flagship Group, said:

 The nomination is a fantastic achievement.
 Not only is the project a great example of partnership working, but it’s also providing a fantastic service for our customers.